tadjh/chatjack/README.md

 ## Development

-- TODO Remove "Twitch" and logos from game
 - TODO check what channels the logged in user can moderate
 - TODO invalidate get paths when user logs out or token expires
 - TODO Add render order list to layer dynamic